MR

 Cons

-• You have to pay several fees when you activate your Secured Card and make various transactions.
+• You must pay several fees when you activate your Secured Card and make various transactions.

 • Your deposit must be paid in cash and can be a lot of money to pay upfront